massimocaprinali/cloud-foundry-public/app_mng.md

 #### jmx
 {: #jmx}

-The *jmx* utility enables the JMX REST Connector to allow a remote JMX client to manage the application by using {{site.data.keyword.Bluemix_notm}} user credentials.
+The *jmx* utility enables the JMX REST Connector to allow a remote JMX client to manage the application by using {{site.data.keyword.cloud_notm}} user credentials.

 You can monitor multiple instances of an application by using JMX, but it requires a separate JMX connection for each instance.
 The default is to monitor instance 0.
 To monitor instance 1, you can use the following code snip: